 To validate that the measure correctly identifies concerns of future covenant violations, I examine the dynamics of covenant concerns around actual violation events.
-I find that discussions of covenants increase in the quarters prior to violation, which suggests that firms are able to anticipate violations to some extent before they occur.
-Importantly, I find that the share of forward-looking covenant discussions peaks in the quarter prior to violation, rather than at violation.
-This supports the interpretation of forward-looking covenant discussions as related to concerns about future covenant violations, rather than discussions about past realized violations.
+The share of forward-looking covenant discussions peaks in the quarter prior to violation, rather than at violation.
+This finding supports the interpretation of forward-looking covenant discussions as related to concerns about the future, rather than past or present.
+Importantly, it also indicates that firms are able to anticipate violations to some extent before they occur.
+Consistent with this result, I find that covenant concerns is associated with a 4.2 percent increase increase in the probability of violation next quarter.
+The magnitude of the coefficient is large compared to the average probability of violation of 3.0 percent and is robust to controlling for operating earnings, covenant slack, and their second-order terms.

 An examination of covenant discussions across firms and over time reveals several notable findings.
-First, discussion of covenants among firms with financial covenants increased by more than three fold during the 2008-09 financial crisis, rising from 7.9 percent in 2007 to 22.9 percent in 2009.
-This contrasts with a more muted response in covenant violations, which rose from 5.2 percent in 2007 to 7.6 percent in 2009.
-Second, covenant concerns covary asymmetrically with earnings growth, varying little when earnings growth is positive but rising significantly with negative earnings growth.
-Third, covenant concerns are associated with a higher probability of violation in the next quarter.
-This result is robust to controlling for other predictors, and suggests that anticipatory responses do not fully mitigate covenant violations.
+First, discussion of covenants among firms with financial covenants increased more than three fold during the 2008-09 financial crisis, which contrasts with a more muted response in covenant violations.
+Second, covenant concerns vary inversely with earnings at the firm level.
+This result is intuitive as covenant violation events are more likely to occur following a deterioration of earnings.